 |

-trail near Torrey, Utah.
-Generally considered a moderately challenging
+near Torrey, Utah.
+Generally considered a moderately challenging route,

-route, it takes an average of 56 minutes to complete.
-The best times
+it takes an average of 56 minutes to complete.
+The best times to visit

-to visit this trail are March through November.
-Dogs are not allowed
+this trail are March through November.
+Dogs are NOT allowed on this

 |